joelkuiper/Llamora/README.md

 - **No network access required.** All inference, embedding, and storage happens locally.
 - **No telemetry.** The application makes no outbound requests.
 - **Streamed responses.** Model output appears incrementally via server-sent events.
-- **Zero-knowledge encryption.** The server operates on ciphertext only.
+- **Encryption at rest.** All content is encrypted before it reaches the database.
 A per-user data-encryption key (DEK) is unwrapped from your password at login and held in memory — never persisted in plaintext.
 A recovery code provides a second unwrap path.
 Loss of both means the data cannot be recovered.
 - **Local embeddings.** The sentence model runs on your machine.
 Embeddings are stored encrypted alongside everything else.
 - **SQLite-backed.** All state lives in a single file.
 Migrations are applied automatically.
 - **Single-user by default.** Multi-user should work but is not extensively tested.
 No admin interface.